gautamgc17/Survival-Prediction/README.md

 ### Task:

-Make survival model - we need to guess whether the individuals from the dataset had survived or not.
+Make a survival model - predict whether the individuals from the dataset had survived or not.